hello-arth/hello-arth/README.md

 ## Hello, there ✌

-My name is Arthur, and I'm a fullstack developer jr. from Goiânia, Goiás, Brazil.
+My name is Arthur, and I'm a Junior Web Developer from Goiânia, Goiás, Brazil.
 I love programming, and my goal is to create solutions to solve real-world problems!
 I'm currently studying.

 English level: Basic